 Both the capital and earmarked reserves have been built up over time to provide funding for future projects and specific activities in line with the Authority's medium term aims and objectives.
-During 2020/21 £0.742million of the Capital Support Reserve was used to support the Authority's Capital Programme.
-A review of the District's overall reserves identified that some £7.09m was appropriate to be earmarked to support future activities.
-This included the £4.52m in Business Rates grant monies that would be required to offset the deficit on the Collection Fund.
-The
+During 2021/22 £2.414m of General Revenue reserves were redesignated for Capital Support and were used to fund the Authority's Capital Programme.
+A review of the District's overall reserves identified that some £1.365m was appropriate to be earmarked to support future revenue activities.
+This included the creation of a £0.6m reserve to support the District's bids for Levelling-Up monies from Central Government with a further £0.25m set aside to mitigate against inflationary pressures.